Earth Day Festival

 Surface conditions and grade: The Earth Day Festival site location is fully paved.
 Coming from Vernon Ave down to the festival site is a somewhat steep grade with speed bumps at intervals.
 The grade from the Lochside Trail into the festival site is flat.

-Washrooms: there will be three portable toilets available, one of which will be an accessible portable toilet.
+Washrooms: there will be two portable toilets available, one of which will be an accessible portable toilet.
 Flush washrooms are not available at this event.

 Noise: This event will have live, amplified music at 11 am, 12.30 pm, and 2 pm.
 All sets will be an hour in length.
 In between sets, there will be announcements from stage and recorded music.